robertialenti/Skyscrapers/README.md

 - longitude_building: Building longitude
 - skyscraper: Indicator variable, equal to 1 if a building has a height greater than 100 meters, and 0 otherwise

-The data is aggregated by metropolitain area using Skyscraperpage's aggregation.
+The data is aggregated by metropolitain area using SkyscraperPage's aggregation.
 Cities that do not belong to metropolitain areas are left ungrouped.

-The prepared dataset includes xx buildings from yy cities and zz metropoltain areas.
+I clean the data by retaining only buildings with a height of at least 100 meters, as this is the threshold commonly used to ___

 As Skyscraperpage's privacy policy asks that data is not published publicly, I choose not to post the dataset in this repository.